-You can add 'breadcrumbing' to your modern day dating handbook – no doubt already full of ghosting, gaslighting and love bombing.
+You can now add 'breadcrumbing' to your modern day dating handbook – which no doubt already includes ghosting, gaslighting and love bombing.

 But the key part is that while there may be suggestions of meeting for a drink or talking about future plans, these will never actually be followed up.

 In a nutshell, “Breadcrumbing is when someone leads another person on, and makes them feel that there’s a possibility of a deeper and meaningful relationship in the future when in fact it’s unlikely to progress further than the stage it’s at," says Ness Cooper, relationship expert at The Sex Consultant, who has partnered with Lovehoney.

 Breadcrumbing red flags

 To arm you what what you need to know and help you avoid falling victim to breadcrumbing (or even potentially recognise the trait in yourself)...)
 Cooper has shared the top five red flags to look out for:

 1) Their actions don't reflect what they've said

 They say things to their partner but don’t follow through with them.
 This can be particularly toxic when they add gaslighting or avoidance to the mix, when called out on it or questioned why it hasn’t been seen through.